Ronald A. White

-Ronald Allen White (born January 27, 1961) is the Chief United States district judge of the United States District Court for the Eastern District of Oklahoma.
+Ronald Allen White (born January 27, 1961) is the chief United States district judge of the United States District Court for the Eastern District of Oklahoma.

 Education and career

-Born in Sapulpa, Oklahoma, White received a Bachelor of Arts degree from the University of Oklahoma in 1983 and a Juris Doctor from the University of Oklahoma College of Law in 1986.
+White was born in Sapulpa, Oklahoma.
+He received a Bachelor of Arts degree from the University of Oklahoma in 1983 and a Juris Doctor from the University of Oklahoma College of Law in 1986.
 He was in private practice in Tulsa, Oklahoma, from 1986 to 2003.